 How to Fix a Frozen Air Conditioner

-Summer’s coming (as hard as it is to believe right now) and here's a typical scenario with the average homeowner: They’re relaxing in their living room, minding their own business, having a bowl of popcorn and watching a movie, when all of a sudden – that distant awful sound; drip... drip... drip.
-They turn their head to see the dog licking at a puddle that's gradually forming on the kitchen floor.
-Just like that, the mood changes: Anxiety, stress, and that sinking feeling.
-How did the leak start?; water heater, leaky toilet, shower, faucet?
-Not necessarily – the air conditioning equipment may be frozen.
-This can happen anywhere, from Calgary to Thailand, regardless of summer heat.
+Summer’s coming (as hard as it is to believe right now) and here’s an often cited scenario with the average homeowner: They’re relaxing in their living room, minding their own business, enjoying a bowl of popcorn and watching Netflix, when they notice that terrible sound; drip… drip… drip.
+They glance over to see the cat licking at a puddle that’s slowly forming on the dining room floor.
+Suddenly: Concern, stress, and that sinking feeling.
+What caused the leak?; water heater, leaky toilet, shower, faucet?
+No – the central air conditioner is frozen solid.
+This can strike anywhere, from Calgary to Timbuktu, regardless of summer heat.

 Why Air Conditioners Freeze

-When a central air conditioner freezes up, what actually freezes is the condenser unit's evaporator coil.
+The part of the air conditioner that actually freezes is known as the evaporator coil.
 This component of the air conditioner transfers (evaporates) heat from the inside to the outside of your Calgary area home.
-There are two primary reasons the evaporator coil may freeze:
+The two main reasons why the evaporator coil may freeze:

 1. Airflow restriction

-Either way, the ending effect is that the air conditioner's evaporator coil will be unable to properly dissipate heat, and in essence 'overcools' itself.
-The result of this super-cooling is condensation (that's water formation), and finally ice forms from that condensation as it cools below the freezing point.
+Either way, the result is that the air conditioner’s evaporator coil does not properly disperse the heat, and in essence ‘overcools’ itself.
+The result of this super-cooling is condensation (that’s water formation), and over time ice forms from that condensation as it cools below the freezing point.
 Yep, the A/C has morphed into an old-school icebox.

-1. Turn the A/C completely off at the thermostat, and do not just move up the temperature on the thermostat.
-Just make sure the A/C system is completely OFF.
+• Turn the unit completely off at the thermostat, and don’t try to thaw the system by increasing the temperature at the thermostat.
+Ensure the A/C system is completely OFF.

-2. Confirm that there is nothing restricting the airflow to the system.
-Replace the furnace or air handler's filter and replace any return air filters.
+• Check to ensure that the airflow around your system is unrestricted.
+Replace the furnace or air handler’s filter as well as any return air filters.
 Open all the registers completely and ensure that they are not obstructed by furniture or drapes.

 What Does it Cost to Repair?

-This can become a costly repair.
-When your AC freezes over it can lead to a compressor replacement.
-Replacing your compressor could cost as much as a downpayment on a new system.
-Actually, many people are forced to pick between installing a new system or repairing the old unit.
-If you move fast, follow the instructions, and call a ACE-certified technician, you have better odds of having a less expensive repair.
+This can turn into an expensive repair.
+When your air conditioner freezes over it can lead to a compressor replacement.
+Replacing your compressor could easily cost as much as a downpayment on a brand new air conditioner.
+In fact, many people are forced to pick between installing a new system vs repairing the damaged model.
+If you move fast, follow the instructions, and call a certified technician, you stand a better chance of getting a less expensive job.

-Your technician will advise you of the exact cause and how to avoid the issue from repeating in the future.
-If a leak was really the cause (and that is rare, but possible), the leak has to be repaired or the unit will most likely freeze again.
+Your technician will diagnose the situation and how to avoid the issue from happening again.
+If a leak was really the cause (and that is rare, but possible), the leak has to be repaired or the unit will likely freeze again.